resourcium/resourcium.github.io/content/requirements/index.md

 - The system would like to have a chat bot that can assist students in help they need (Stretch goal)

 ### Things we won't have:
-- The backend for the registration of students as this would require a strong coupling between the app and a particular function/API provided by the university.In this case, universities will have to design their own backend for registration to a lecture and connect it to our front end two factor authentication.
+- The backend for the registration of students as this would require a strong coupling between the app and a particular function/API provided by the university.
+In this case, universities will have to design their own backend for registration to a lecture and connect it to our front end two factor authentication.

+### Non-functional requirements:
+- The source code should be open source and freely available
+- The application must be responsive
+- The application must be deployable by other universities
+- The application should have a reasonable response time when users search for resources

 Note: Requirements may change over the course of the year according to the clients' demand.